-Whether you are just looking to relax, study or need something to read or play games to, you can’t do better than listening to some lo-fi hipp-hop.
+Lo fi artists are the ones you should look for, when you just want to relax, study or need something to read or play games to.
 Applying dainty melodies – often on the piano, harp, guitar or saxophone – over a simple 4/4 beat, with artificial vinyl crackles, rain sounds and tape hisses added on top, lo-fi hip-hop is the aural equivalent of sitting by a warm fire on a rainy night.

 Often accompanied by unashamedly twee and sentimental descriptions and generally friendly message boards, it represents some of the nicest and calmest parts of the internet.
 The effect of the music is not to really evoke anything in particular – descriptors of its sound often using vague words such as ‘mood’, ‘vibe’, ‘chilled’ and ‘comfy’ – yet the undeniably relaxing feel of the music can’t help but make one want to lie in bed and read books all day.

 This guide has been created to help you find some of the best lo fi artists around.
 But for the uninitiated, perhaps it is worth asking:

 What is Lo-Fi Hip Hop?